reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 ```
 We have decorated the getter methods with `@DynamoDBAttribute` passing in the name of the attribute.

 To define a repository interface, we first need to define a domain class-specific repository interface.
 The interface must extend Repository and be typed to the domain class and an ID type.
-Next let us create our repository interface `CustomerRepository` and invoke it from a `service` class:
+Next, let us create our repository interface `CustomerRepository` and invoke it from a `service` class:

 ```java
 @EnableScan